 Those of us fortunate enough to have experienced the Camp 9 section of the Stanislaus River near Angels Camp in the early 1970s remember the exciting rapids, the towering limestone cliffs, the caves decorated with Native American petroglyphs and the stunning beauty of Rose Creek.
 For those of us who were there, it was love at first sight!
 You wanted to enjoy the Stan and all the other Sierra rivers often and forever.

 There were at least two problems with this plan.
 First, the Stanislaus was on track to be destroyed by a dam in the next decade.
 Second, all the other rivers in the Sierras were similarly threatened by poorly thought out plans to add to California’s already 1400 dams.
 When the Stanislaus was lost to the Melones Reservoir some were heartbroken and simply gave up.
-Others decided to fight, and that was how Scott Free River Expeditions was born.
+Others decided to fight, and that was how our original river company, Scott Free River Expeditions, was born.
 Its purpose was to help California’s rivers get off “Scot-free” and the need could not have been greater.

 It has been a long and winding path from those beginnings to the Mother Lode of today.
 Suffice it to say that virtually the only thing that remains the same is the primary purpose of the company- the stewardship of California’s rivers.
-The way we do this has not changed either- it is by hand writing letters to those who should be listening.
+The way we do this has not changed either- it is by hand writing letters advocating for rivers.
 The addition of the Outdoor Education Program and the Challenge Ropes Course in the year 2000, the expansion of the camp from the original 4 acres to the current 20 over the years- these are all important changes that help create the Mother Lode River Center of today.

 We love rivers….

 The mission of our company has always been to advocate for rivers through education and conservation.
 Whether it is a Sierra river like the Merced that formed the Yosemite Valley, the Colorado in the Grand Canyon, or your favorite creek in your own backyard, it seems that those who choose to protect the environment are those who most directly Experience it.
 Natural places like rivers transform you and help form a deep Connection with them.
 They sharpen your senses and powers of Observation.
 The result is a desire to take action and engage in acts of Stewardship to save these places for future generations.
 Our shorthand for this process is ECOS and it underlies all our programs at Mother Lode.
 We take satisfaction in knowing that over the past four decades over 290,000 Mother Lode participants have not only experienced rivers, they have also been moved to help protect them through acts of stewardship.
-Over 28,000 have written letters in successful efforts to help save 14 of California’s rivers including all three Forks of the American River, the Yuba, Tuolumne, Merced, Kings, Kern and five other rivers to date.
+Over 29,000 have written letters in successful efforts to help save 14 of California’s rivers including all three Forks of the American River, the Yuba, Tuolumne, Merced, Kings, Kern and five other rivers to date.
 This achievement has been a team effort by an aroused river community led by California’s foremost river conservation organization, Friends of the River.
 During the 2015 season we helped the Foothill Conservancy and FOR move closer to achieving permanent protection for the Mokelumne River under the State Wild and Scenic Rivers Act with the passage of AB 142.
-During the 2016 season we wrote over 900 letters in support of the Merced River and 600 letters in support of the Bear River.
+During the 2016 season we wrote over 900 letters in support of the Merced River and 600 letters on the Bear River.
+As we complete the 2017 season we have written another 1200 letters in support of the Bear River in opposition to the proposed Centennial Dam.
 We attribute this success to ECOS and the magic of rivers!

 Environmental Education Program…..